Anchorsify/Anchorsify.github.io/_projects/JutsuRules.md

 Lastly, any attack utilizing an Elemental Nintaijutsu (be it a weapon creation jutsu, or a link) can not have Poisons of any kind applied to them; doing so simply wastes the dose(s) of Poison applied, which lose their potency and are still considered spent.

 ##### Preparation
-Jutsu with this tag can be activated when rolling Initiative.
-[See the Preparation ability, here.](https://anchorsify.github.io/Abilities/#other)
+Jutsu with this tag can be activated when rolling Initiative, [See the Preparation ability, here,](https://anchorsify.github.io/Abilities/#other) and are copied over to any Kage Bunshin you create, if you are capable of doing so.

 ##### Projectile
 A generic tag describing things that are thrown, fly through the air, or otherwise *are* projectiles in some form or fashion, whether it is a cutting wind or a bolt of lightning, the majority of ninjutsu attacks are considered projectiles, though not all.
 Many effects are specific in that they relate to, or affect, projectiles in some fashion, in which case you check for this tag to see if they qualify.